 Cape Breton District

-Read Jillian’s Bio
+Read Shannon’s Bio

 Cape Breton District

-Read Shane’s Bio
+Read Jennifer’s Bio

-Read Ellen’s Bio
+Read Desireé’s Bio

 Read Patrick’s Bio

 J. Patrick Young is a Senior Crown Attorney with the Nova Scotia Public Prosecution Service in Pictou.
-He was called to the Bar in Nova Scotia in 2010, having previously been admitted to the PEI Bar in 2006 and Alberta in 2007, and has appeared in all levels of Court in the province.
+He was called to the Bar in Nova Scotia in 2010, having previously been admitted to the P.E.I.
+Bar in 2006 and Alberta in 2007, and has appeared in all levels of Court in the province.